Yemaneab100/js-functions-understanding/README.md

 const result = myFunction(num3, num1)
 ```
+The code calls myFunction function and passes two arguments.
+Howevew when we are calling this function we are substituting num1 to num3 and num2 to num1 .
+Result will show 14 (4 + 10)

 ### Q9
 What will be logged out on the console when this code rus?
 Why?